 What is Relevance in Accounting?

-- As per GAAP, the information should be useful, understandable, timely and pertinent for the end users in taking important decisions.
+As per GAAP, the information should be useful, understandable, timely and pertinent for the end-users in taking important decisions.

-- A ten-year-old income statement doesn’t hold much significance to an investor.
+A ten-year-old income statement doesn’t hold much significance to an investor.
 The financial information must be timely in order to be relevant to the investors.

 Relevance in Accounting for Whom?

 - The annual report of the company which is prepared by the managers of the company is of great importance for the shareholders.
-Now there may be a different kind of shareholders in a company.
+Now there may be different kinds of shareholders in a company.
 The shareholders who hold some shares in the company are more interested in the price of the share per day.
 The share price will never be mentioned in a balance sheet or the income statement.
 The balance sheet and the income statement shows the ability to generate future cash flows.
-In this way, the shareholders will find a meaning in it and will be useful for their decision making the purpose of investment.
+In this way, the shareholders will find meaning in it and will be useful for their decision making the purpose of investment.

 - Whereas the shareholder who holds a large number of shares in the company will be more interested in knowing the profit generated and distributed by the company.
 But it must be also understood that the shareholders should not jump to a conclusion by only seeing the current financial report.
 It should also understand the assumptions and accounting policies followed in making the report.
 Then by using the numbers for a period of time, it will be able to understand the profit generated and profit distributed which the annual reports will also throw light on.
 In this way, the information will be relevant for the shareholders in making a decision.